umeshgjh/Inventory-Management-DBMS-NODEJS-MYSQL/README.md

-A DBMS project by connecting MYSQL and NODEJS for inventory management project.
+A DBMS project by connecting MYSQL and JS(React,Express,Node) for inventory management project.